Home > Recipes > Sides > Creamy Swede Mash

 Table of contents

-• Quick and easy side: You only need a few staple ingredients and 25 minutes of time to make this simple side.
+In-season swedes are a great cost-effective alternative to potatoes and you’ll only need a few staple ingredients and 25 minutes to make this simple side.

 If you loved this Swede Mash Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!